 (Updated April 2016)

-The five beaches tested are Richmond Town Beach, Lakeside Christian Camp Beach, South Pond Farm Beach, Camp Russell Beach, and Richmond Shores Beach.
+The five beaches tested are Richmond Town Beach, Lakeside Christian Camp Beach, South Pond Farm Beach, and Camp Russell Beach, and Richmond Shores Beach.

 The five tributaries tested are: Inlet (passes under road @ Richmond Shores); Clark Brook (aka Mount Lebanon Brook, between boat launch & town beach); Outlet (the dam @ Lakeside Christian Camp); Tracy Brook (@ former Camp Marion White property); Whitewood Brook (southeast corner of the lake).